jackspirou/chip/README.md

-Anyway, excited that Golang's spirit of lexical simplicity seemed support the value I saw in SNARL, I was inspired to try writing a toy scripting language that was even more lexically simple than Golang.
+Anyway, excited that Golang's spirit of lexical simplicity seemed support the value I saw in SNARL, I was inspired to try writing a toy scripting language that was as or even more lexically simple than Golang.
 It seemed obvious to leverage Golang to implement this experimental idea.

 With Go as a guide, I want to produce a toy scripting language that has extreme minimal syntax.
 I also want the Go implementation to be idiomatic.

-This project is not a race, it is an experiment and a labor of love.
+This project is not a race, but a labor of love.